Student elections: why should you stand?

 Perhaps the biggest advantage of becoming involved in your students' union is boosting your employability.
 The experience you'll gain will look great on your CV and you'll be able to use relevant examples from your time in office to back up skills in your cover letter and at interview.
-Tasks such as managing budgets and running effective meetings develop qualities that are highly desired by employers, such as drive, leadership, influencing, multitasking, organising, communication and negotiating.
+Tasks such as managing budgets and running effective meetings develop qualities desired by employers, such as drive, leadership, influencing, multitasking, organising, communication and negotiating.
 Having to make decisions that may be unpopular with your peers also enhances resilience.

 There are, however, some drawbacks; most notably the fact that increased involvement results in increased time pressures.
-For the more demanding roles particularly, you must be willing to sacrifice much of your time, which may impact upon your studies or social life.
+For the more demanding roles you must be willing to sacrifice much of your time, which may impact upon your studies or social life.
 Discover how to balance work and study.

 How to win a student election

 - Organise your manifesto - Know in advance what your campaign will focus on.
 This involves combining your personal beliefs with those of your peers.
 Figure out your 'brand' and capitalise on your unique selling points.
 Keep the message simple and recruit a good support team.

 - Practice public speaking - You'll be doing plenty of this before and during your tenure, so it's important to hone your communication abilities.
 Take up every opportunity to practice speaking in front of an audience - be this through course assignments, work presentations or hobbies.